 - Your family stories and the records you’ve found may be wrong about the year of immigration, and scrolling microfilm for every port is like looking for a needle in a haystack.
-Your time may be better spent searching Ancestry.com ’s database of passenger lists (your library may offer the free Ancestry Library Edition version), so you can look for arrivals at all ports and broaden your year range.
+Your time may be better spent searching online databases of passenger lists, such as those on Ancestry.com (your library may offer the free Ancestry Library Edition version) and FamilySearch.org.
+These will let you look for arrivals at all ports and broaden your arrival year range.

 - Many immigrants “Americanized” their names after arrival, so your ancestors may appear on passenger lists with different names than the ones you know.
 Your continued searching in US records may turn up this name.
-Searching an online database also will let you experiment with spelling variations and wildcards.
+And searching online passenger databases will let you experiment with spellings and wildcards.

-- To learn more about Polish immigrants and develop theories for when and where your family might have migrated, consult books and references such as Polish Immigrants: 1890 to 1920 by Rosemary Wallner and John Radzilowski (Blue Earth Books) and Polish Immigrants and Industrial Chicago: Workers on the South Side, 1880-1922 by Dominic A. Pacyga (University of Chicago Press).
-Also explore the website of the Polish Genealogical Society of Chicago.
+- To learn more about Polish immigrants and develop theories for when and where your family migrated, consult books and references such as Polish Immigrants: 1890 to 1920 by Rosemary Wallner and John Radzilowski (Blue Earth Books) and explore the website of the Polish Genealogical Society of Chicago.

 - Your family may have immigrated to Canada and later crossed the border into the United States.
 Canada started keeping passenger lists in 1865.
-Subscription site Ancestry.ca has an index to these records; you’ll also find indexes for some years and ports on the Library and Archives Canada website.
-US border-crossing records for most areas start about 1895and are included in Ancestry.com's immigration collection.
-Keep in mind that people crossing into the United States where no official entry port existed won't be listed.
+Ancestry.com has an index to these records; you’ll also find indexes for some years and ports on the Library and Archives Canada website.
+US border-crossing records for most areas start about 1895 and also are in Ancestry.com’s immigration collection.
+Keep in mind that people crossing into the United States where no official entry port existed won’t be listed.